usanco984/sephora-skincare-text-mining/README.md

 - the factors driving customer satisfaction and dissatisfaction
 - which product features customers discuss most frequently
 - whether customers are likely to recommend a product
-- whether some reviews may reflect promotional or influencer activity rather than organic feedback
+- whether Some reviews may originate from promotional or influencer sampling programs

 To explore these questions, this project focuses on two related prediction tasks:

 1. **Rating classification** – predicting whether a review reflects positive or negative sentiment based on the product rating.